 The Charles E. Schmidt College of Science, named in honor of one of Florida Atlantic University's greatest benefactors, is the primary source of scientific research and education for more than three million people living and working in our service region of Southeast Florida.
 Through its academic departments and research centers, our College provides outstanding opportunities for both undergraduate and graduate science majors.

-The education and research programs of our College span the sciences and mathematics with major efforts in many fields ranging from biotechnology, bioinformatics, and brain science to cryptology, developmental systems, dynamical systems, environmental sciences, geo-information science, marine science and space-time physics.
+The education and research programs of our College span the sciences and mathematics with major efforts in many fields ranging from biotechnology, bioinformatics, and brain science to cryptology, developmental systems, dynamical systems, environmental sciences, exercise sciences, geo-information science, marine science, and space-time physics.
 The College's programs are offered at FAU's campuses in Boca Raton, Davie, and Jupiter and our buildings include more than 300,000 square feet of state-of-the-art instructional and research space.

-Besides providing general education in science to all FAU students, the College currently provides educational and research opportunities to 6,105 undergraduate and 477 graduate science majors.
-During the 2016-2017 academic year, the College awarded 1,020 baccalaureate degrees, 120 master’s degrees, and 38 doctorates.
-The College offers Ph.D. degrees in Integrative Biology, Chemistry, Complex Systems and Brain Sciences, Mathematics, Physics, Experimental Psychology, and Geosciences as well as a full suite of bachelor’s and master’s degree programs.
+Besides providing general education in science to all FAU students, the College currently provides educational and research opportunities to 7,700+ undergraduate and close to 600 graduate science majors.
+During the 2020-2021 academic year, the college awarded 1,480+ baccalaureate degrees, 110 master’s degrees, and 37 doctorates.
+The College offers Ph.D. degrees in Integrative Biology, Chemistry, Mathematics, Neuroscience Graduate Program, Physics, Experimental Psychology, and Geosciences as well as a full suite of bachelor’s and master’s degree programs.

-In the knowledge-based and innovation-dependent economy of the 21st Century, our College's undergraduate and graduate programs prepare students who can enter the workforce ready to meet local, national and international needs in a globally competitive environment.
+In the knowledge-based and innovation-dependent economy of the 21st Century, our College's undergraduate and graduate programs prepare students who can enter the workforce ready to meet local, national, and international needs in a globally competitive environment.
 We invite you to explore the many opportunities that await you in the Charles E. Schmidt College of Science — where together we create the future!